NikhilMukraj/mod-qsar/README.md

 Built and tested on WSL using Ubuntu 22.04.1 LTS, has been tested for Ubuntu without WSL and works there as well.
 Built using [SmilesEnumerator](https://github.com/EBjerrum/SMILES-enumeration), [StringGA](https://github.com/jensengroup/String-GA), Python (3.10.6) and Julia (1.8.1).
-The pipeline works by first taking in a series of PubChem or CHEMBL `.csv` files that contain a SMILES string associated with a biotarget.
+The pipeline works by first taking in a series of `.csv` files that contain a SMILES string associated with a biotarget binding outcome.
 The pipeline then filteres that dataset such that an equal amount of active and inactive compounds are found within the dataset.
 The pipeline starting augmenting the dataset by enumerating over SMILES strings and generating a vocabulary of tokens used in those `.csv` files.
 After this vocabulary is generated the strings are converted into a series of onehot encoded arrays dumped into a `.npy` file.